Do you know how crucial it is to nurture your child’s brain before they turn 5?

 6) BEADING/PLASTIC CANVAS SEWING

 If your kid is older, maybe 7 or 8, you can teach him/her to sew on a plastic canvas or an equivalent.
 Sewing with a plastic canvas does not require sharp needles and there’s no end to the design patterns you can make.
-Your kids will get to make wonderful bookmarks for themselves and as gifts, and you can level up to pouches and clutches further!
-It is a very engaging activity, requires them to follow precisely, but easy instructions, and the results last for generations!
+Your kids will get to make wonderful bookmarks for themselves and as gifts, and you can level up to coasters and pouches further!
+It is a very engaging activity, requires them to follow patterns precisely, but easy instructions, and the results last for generations!

 YouTube has a ton of videos on different plastic canvas stitches, so check out to keep your kid’s brain sharp and creative!

 7) FIND THAT THING

 All you need are some flashcards and objects that match them near the toddler.
 It is a fun way to introduce your toddler to the surroundings, be it at home, park or school.